serenity-is/docs/getting_started/starting_serene.md

 This error might mean that you don't have SQL Server Local DB 2012 installed.
 This server comes preinstalled with Visual Studio 2012 and 2013.

-In Serene.Web/web.config file there is a *Default* connection entry:
+In Serene.Web/web.config file there are *Default* and *Northwind* connection entries:

 ```xml
 <connectionStrings>